top of page

 The original ending to Oz's Little Shop of Horrors was much darker.
 Here it is!
 You may want to watch the film first, because you won't be able to forget this conclusion.

-Five million dollars was spent to produce this original ending, and it ended up on the cutting room floor!
+Five million dollars was spent to produce the original ending, only to have it end up on the cutting room floor.
 Test audiences hated seeing the leads die, so a happy ending was written and shot, putting the film over budget and beyond schedule.
 Oz was against the rewrite, but Warner Bros. threatened to scrap the movie otherwise, fearing a flop based on the test screenings.
 Long thought lost, the original footage was located in 2011 and pieced together to make a post-production, Frank Oz-approved "director's cut" DVD, which won a Saturn Award in 2013.

 The stage play does in fact end with the plant eating Seymour and Audrey.
 But as Oz noted in an interview with Collider, "In a movie, the character does not come back for a bow.
 That character is dead, and because they loved Ellen and Rick so much they were very upset at the end.
 It's not that they didn't like the movie, it's the end they didn't like.
 They hated the fact that we killed our stars."
 Which ending do you like better?
 Let the world know in the comment box below!